Krushang004/Mindscape/README.md

 `vercel.json` now routes all traffic to `server.js`, so Vercel hosts the same Express app behind a serverless entry point.
 Configure the same environment variables inside Vercel, redeploy, and the OAuth callback will behave identically.

 The rest of the application (`API_BASE`) can continue pointing at your Django backend; only the OAuth hop is handled by this Node service.

+#### Syncing Google logins into Django
+The OAuth server now forwards every successful Google login to your Django backend by POSTing the received `id_token` (and access token when available) to `${DJANGO_API_BASE_URL}/auth/google`.
+Configure `DJANGO_API_BASE_URL` so the Express server can reach your Django deployment (local tunnel, ngrok, Render, etc.).
+This keeps the canonical user profile inside Django’s database automatically—no extra work on the mobile app is needed.

 ### Installation